adamrudolf-becube/cpp-cheatsheet/README.md

 This is an optional topic, only read it if you want to deep dive into the subtleness of C++ compilation and linking.

-Header files do some smart checks.
+IDEs do some smart checks, showing some weird configurations might actually work.
+Also the compiler and linker are smart, and only those cases fail that actually cannot physically run.

 Let's say you have `MyClass.h` and `MyClass.cpp`.
 As normal, you declare a class called `MyClass` in `MyClass.h`, and you specify definitions in `MyClass.cpp`. `MyClass.cpp` includes `MyClass.h` just like normally.

 Now let's say you have a member of this class of type `Foo`, declared in `Foo.h`.
 You need to write something like `Foo foo;` in the `MyClass.h`.
 You might guess you should include `Foo.h` in `MyClass.h`.